ampproject/amphtml/extensions/amp-render/amp-render.md

 ## Accessibility

-For `amp-render` instances that fetch remote data and do not have an aria-live attribute,  `aria-live="polite"` will be added so any changes to the content are announced by screen readers.
+For `amp-render` instances that do not have an aria-live attribute,  `aria-live="polite"` will be added so any changes to the content are announced by screen readers.
 To override the addition of `aria-live="polite"`, add `aria-live="off"`.

 ## Validation